I love your work! How do I book?

-In a nutshell, make sure to do an engagement session to get comfortable in front of the camera, and just relax and have fun on your wedding day.
-There are also a lot more tips on this page – be sure to check it out!
+Doing an engagement session to get comfortable in front of the camera and leaving plenty of buffer time in the schedule are my two biggest tips.
+But, there are also a lot more ideas on this page – be sure to check it out!

 Generally, wedding photos are available 8-12 weeks after the wedding, however, I will be in touch with a more accurate timeline immediately after your wedding.
 As soon as I edit all the photos, I will post them on my proofing site and will email you to let you know they’re ready.
 From there, you can pass the link around to your family and friends, order prints, and just gaze at the multitude of photos.
 All my wedding packages also include digital copies of your wedding and engagement photos.

 For sure!
 I love albums, and offer two different types of high-quality, archival wedding albums, along with parent albums and portrait books.
-Check out my album page for more information and examples.
+Check out my albums page for more information and examples.

 Definitely!
 I would love if you share your photos of Facebook or other social media sites.
-The only thing I ask is that you do not post high-resolution images to the web, and instead use the web-resolution images that I provide you just for this purpose.
 Credit provided to Redwall Photo is always appreciated!

 I do, and I LOVE boudoir!
-I have a private studio in Chicago that is set up specifically for boudoir sessions.
 Not only are these sessions another great chance for me to get to know my brides a bit better, but they also provide an opportunity to create a personal gift for the wedding day.
 Head on over to my boudoir site – Redwall Intimates – for more info.